the-alex/mean-rep/paper/final.md

 The concrete goal of ICA is to approximate the matrix W. This is accomplished by defining a maximum likelihood estimation problem and performing stochasitc gradient descent on the likelihood function in search of an optimal matrix W.

-We begin to form this problem by considering the probability density function p_s(s) for a random variable s \in R. Note, that in doing this we are implicitly asserting the independence of our sources s_i, which is clearly incorrect, however, it can be shown that with sufficiently corellated We then define the joint probability distribution from the marginal distribution over each source s_i.
+We begin to form this problem by considering the probability density function p_s(s) for a random variable s \in R. Note, that in doing this we are implicitly asserting the independence of our sources s_i, which is clearly incorrect for applications in time series data, however, it can be shown that with enough training examples correllated data will not hurt the performance of the algorithm.
+We then derive the joint probability distribution from the marginal distribution over each source s_i.

 \p(s) = \product_{i=1}^{n}p_s(s_i)

+After modeling our source densities, we can model our sensor (received signal densities) p(x).
+Given that we assume a linear transformation x^(i) = As^(i), and therefore can approximate an inverse W, such that s^(i)=Wx^(i), for any individual value s_j^{(i)} = w_j^{T}x^(i).
+This allows us to define our p_x(x) as equivalent to our p_s("some transformation of s") ...

+p_x(x) = p_s(Wx) * |W|

+... which allows us to specify the joint distribution of our sensors (received signals) as ...

+p(x) = \product_{i=1}^{n}{p_s (w_{i}^{T} x) \cdot |W|}

+It is sufficient to specify any non-gaussian cumulative density function (cdf) for the density of our sources p_s.
+This task is actually quite easy, as there are many distributions to choose from which are sufficiently non-Gaussian, for example, both Student-t and the Laplacian meet this requirement.
+Furthermore, one could choose any function which slowly increases monotonically from 0 (in the negative limit) to 1 (in the positive limit).
+For our implementation, we chose the sigmoid function.

+\sig
+\d/dx sig

+We then define the likelihood function for our MLE method.
+In practice, it is standard to take the log of the likelihood function.

+\ell (W) = \product_{i=1}

 Experimental Implementation: To test the basic capabilities of ICA for estimating the inverse of a mixing matrix W, we consider the two source / two sensor configuration.
 This simplifies our model slightly, as we will only need to retrieve one independent component to obtain the other.